fr

 CANAC Awards of Excellence

-CANAC will host our AGM and Award Ceremony as part of this event.
-For more information on our Awards of Excellence or to nominate a CANAC member for outstanding work in HIV, visit Awards of Excellence.
+We also hosted CANAC’s AGM and Award Ceremony as part of this event.
+For more information on our Awards of Excellence or to see this year’s honourees recognized for outstanding work in HIV, visit Awards of Excellence.

 Presented in partnership with the Blue Door Clinic: